syncfusion-content/wpf-docs/wpf/TabControl/TabItem-Header.md

 You can customize the editing tab item header appearance for the each tab items by using the [EditHeaderTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~EditHeaderTemplate.html) property.

-Please refer [this](https://help.syncfusion.com/wpf/tabcontrol/databinding#custom-ui-for-the-edit-tab-item-header) page to know more details about `EditHeaderTemplate`.
+Please refer [Custom UI for the edit tab item header](https://help.syncfusion.com/wpf/tabcontrol/databinding#custom-ui-for-the-edit-tab-item-header) topic to know more details about `EditHeaderTemplate`.

 N> View [Sample](https://github.com/SyncfusionExamples/syncfusion-wpf-tabcontrolext-examples/tree/master/Samples/Databinding) in GitHub